lucaKnobloch/FakeNewsOfTheDay/README.md

 The FakeNewsTracker will used crawled classified data to extract their main message and visualize them.

+click here for further documentation[Documentation of this proect](./docs/UserGuide.md)

 ## Docker Compose

 1. `git clone https://github.com/lucaKnobloch/FakeNewsOfTheDay.git`